loft conversion

 *Have your permitted development rights been restricted/removed?

-• local restrictions
+• local restrictions or covenants

-• your property is listed
+• the property being listed

-• an Article 4 direction
+• an Article 4 Direction

 2. The property is a flat or maisonette.